 Country 18/196: Niger

 Our stay in Niamey was short but sweet.
-The capital of Niger is powered by the Niger river, which is also an endless source of beauty.
-There are people farming by the river, fishing, selling pumpkins, washing clothes, bathing, or simply having fun. 🙂 The rest of the city is remarkable as well.
+The capital of Niger is powered by the Niger River, which is also an endless source of beauty.
+There are people farming by the river, fishing, selling pumpkins, washing clothes, bathing, or simply having fun.
+The rest of the city is pretty remarkable as well.
 It offers amazing works of art, countless colorful markets, great food, and lots of wonderful sights. ♥

 In the Niger, frequent oil spills that keep degrading its biodiversity and rich mangrove system, yet the corrupt government doesn’t seem to care.
 Oil spills are wiping out large areas of vegetation, destroying crops, harming fish, and contaminating groundwater.
-Other environmental issues include burning of brush and grass to prepare for the planting of crops, overgrazing, soil erosion, and desertification.
+Other environmental issues include the burning of bush and grass to prepare for the planting of crops, overgrazing, soil erosion, and desertification.
 Deforestation caused by tree cutting for fuel and construction is also a major concern.
 Several animal species (such as elephants, hippopotamuses, giraffes, and lions) are threatened by poaching, illegal hunting, and habitat destruction.